 This presentation could be considered a sister article related to a few others I have written, "The Stones Cry Out," "Waterfalls," and "Light Houses," which center more around Biblical studies.
-This article will not be without some spiritual content, but will more showcase one of my favorite road trip destinations along the north shore of Lake Superior.
+This article will not be without some spiritual content but will showcase one of my favorite road trip destinations along the north shore of Lake Superior.

 Duluth's Skyline Parkway

-Let's begin with a beautiful and scenic 20 mile drive through Duluth's Skyline Parkway, which hosts stunning views overlooking the city of Duluth, Lake Superior bay, and shoreline.
+Let's begin with a beautiful and scenic 20 mile drive through Duluth's Skyline Parkway, which hosts stunning views overlooking the city of Duluth, Lake Superior bay, and the shoreline.

 This road can be accessed right off Interstate 35 at exit 249 before entering Duluth from the south.
 Set aside an hour or more and leave time for making plenty of stops along the way.

 Scenic overlooks aren't the only thing you will see on this drive.
-The road will wind around through edges of pine forest, stone bridges, over rivers, along with beautiful waterfalls to admire along the way, not to mention there are plenty of places to stop and picnic, or if you prefer, swing down into Duluth for a bite to eat.
+The road will wind around through the edges of pine forest, stone bridges, over rivers, along with beautiful waterfalls to admire along the way, not to mention there are plenty of places to stop and picnic, or if you prefer, swing down into Duluth for a bite to eat.

 There is a bit of residential along this path, but nothing truly distracting.

 Duluth has an old, historical, and industrial atmosphere to it.
 It is a city with a population of around 86,000, and it is about as metropolitan as Minnesota gets north of the Twin Cities.
 It was voted the best outdoor city in the U.S. by "Outside Magazine" in its 2014 contest.

 Our favorite place to stop in Duluth is Canal Park Pier, lighthouse, and lift bridge, where you can watch the big barges roll in and out.
 It's impressive to watch.